Atharva-Phatak/GAN_MNIST/README.md

 # PyTorch-MNIST-DCGAN

-A PyTorch implementationo of Deep convolutional Generative Adversarial Networks(DCGAN) for MNIST dataset.
+A PyTorch implementation of Deep convolutional Generative Adversarial Networks(DCGAN) for MNIST dataset.

   * You can download
       * MNIST dataset : <http://yann.lecun.com/exdb/mnist/>